Rain, Wind, or Shine!

 Please note, the City of Livingston may require vendors doing business within the city limits to have a City Business License.
 This will be clarified in the near future.

+Registration for the 2025 season opens March 1st.
 Please visit the link below to register.
-Registration opens March 1st.

 WSE’s Headquarters booth is open for registration and sign-in from 2:00 to 4:15 PM on market day.
 All vendors must be set up and ready to sell when the market opens to the public at 4:30 PM.